 The Mass Metrology Seminar is a two-week, "hands-on" seminar.
-It incorporates approximately 30 percent lectures and 70 percent demonstrations and laboratory work in which the trainee performs measurements by applying procedures and equations discussed in the classroom.
-The seminar focuses on the comprehension and application of the procedures, the equations, and calculations involved.
+It incorporates approximately 30 percent lectures and 70 percent demonstrations and laboratory work in which the trainee performs measurements by applying procedures and nist-equations discussed in the classroom.
+The seminar focuses on the comprehension and application of the procedures, the nist-equations, and calculations involved.
 The seminar includes the operation of the laboratory equipment, review of publications, standards, specifications, and tolerances relevant to the measurements.
 Training covers mass calibration procedures published in NISTIR 6969 and are suitable for the calibration of mass standards to OIML R111 Class E2 through M3 tolerances, ASTM classes 1 through 7 and NIST HB 105-1 Class F. Training is provided to enable the participant to correctly identify and implement the correct calibration process for each weight classification.
-The entire seminar incorporates statistical analysis, process measurement control methods, uncertainty analyses and generation of ISO/IEC 17025 compliant calibration certificates for all measurements made during the seminar.
+Each procedure and the entire seminar incorporates concepts covered in the Fundamentals of Metrology seminar, especially, concepts related to metrological traceability, statistical analysis, measurement assurance methods, uncertainty analyses, software validation, and generation of ISO/IEC 17025 compliant calibration certificates for all measurements made during the seminar.

 Participants are encouraged to bring template versions of the mass calibration certificates issued by their laboratory as a starting point for the calibration certificates to be submitted during the seminar.
+Alternatively, participants should bring the calibration certificate they generated during the Fundamentals of Metrology seminar as a starting point.
+The former is recommended!
 Feedback and suggested changes to ensure ISO/IEC 17025 compliance will be provided during the seminar.
 Generation of calibration certificates will be required, so come prepared.
 A number of notebooks and course materials will be provided, so please ensure you have extra luggage space to carry these items.
-A copy of NIST Special Publication 1001, Basic Mass CD-ROM, will be mailed out to registrants can be downloaded in two parts (.zip format) from http://www.nist.gov/pml/wmd/labmetrology/training.cfm .
-Be certain to download both parts into a single directory on your computer.
-If desired, request a CD-ROM containing NIST Special Publication 101 from OWM@nist.gov.
-Participants are strongly recommended to complete the material on the CD.
-Completing the CD should take 16 to 40 hours.

 Successful completion of the Fundamentals of Metrology Seminar is a prerequisite for the Mass Metrology Seminar.
 The Mass Metrology Seminar is built on the concepts learned during the Fundamentals of Metrology Seminar, applying units, measurement uncertainty, measurement assurance, traceability and Quality Management System concepts to the mass calibration procedures.